klippa-app/receipt-ocr/README.md

 </details>

 ## License & API KEY
-For this project and usage of our OCR technique, you would need to create an account and retrieve an API key.
+For this project and usage of the OCR technique, you would need to create an account and retrieve an API key.
 Follow these steps to get your API key:
 * Sign up via the [signup page](https://dochorizon.klippa.com/public/signup)
 * Finish setting up the organization and create a first project